maybeetree/stopandwait/README.md

 This is a C++98 program to simulate the stop-and-wait protocol.

-## Work in progress

-We are still working on this!

 ## Building

 G++ and Make are needed to compile this program.